aleksmiladinovic/ML-Projects/Shape classifier/Readme.md

-Shape classifier contains an algorithm that classifies a shape on a given image.
+Shape classifier contains an algorithm that classifies a shape of a given image using a convolutive neural network.
 The input consists of images, each one containing a picture of a shape most similar to one of the three basic shapes: rectangle, circle (or ellipse) and a triangle.
+This data is stored in multiple files: the images are tored in files 'data[number].aca', while the corresponding shapes are stored in files 'data description[number].aca'.
+The data files are stored with the number of pictures followed by their size, after which the images are stored as arrays.